Roya EnsafiPostdoctoral Research Fellow

 to network interference caused by middleboxes.
 I`m interested in how middleboxes block, monitor, or tamper with

-To this end, I have worked on several networking-related research projects in four areas:
+To this end, I have worked on several networking-related research projects in the following areas:

 Currently, I am a postdoctoral researcher working closely with

 Vern Paxson, and